asabourin/axelcoaching/_products/working-holiday-package.md

 * Tailored Resume to the Australian Market
 * Job Search Coaching suited to WHV in Australia
-* Australian Salary Guide for WHV suited roles (availability dependant on location)
+* Australian Salary Guide for WHV suited roles